CVanchieri/Portfolio/Post_OpenCVFacialRecognition.md

     return encoding
 ```

-#### Step 3: A function to saerch for faces, draw rectangles around found faces, and label if known.
+#### Step 3: Search for faces in the face images and the test image, check to see if there is a comparable match, draw rectangles around the faces located, and add names if a match was found.
 ```
 ### find the faces and label if known ###
 def search_face(im):